A stable Langevin model with diffusive-reflective boundary conditions: Link with kinetic equations and a probabilistic approach for related trace problems

 \subsection{The Brownian case}

-The link between the sequence of zero times of the integrated Brownian motion, the modeling of boundary condition for Langevin dynamics and trace problems for kinetic equations was previously exploited in Bossy and Jabir \cite{BoJa-11} (see also \cite{BoJa-15} for the multi-dimensional case) in order to show the well-posedness of some Lagrangian Stochastic model related to wall-bounded fluid flows.
-The trace problem related to Langevin models driven by a one-dimensional Brownian diffusion ($L=\sqrt{2}B$) and endowing purely reflective boundary conditions ($p=c=1$) concerns the existence, in an appropriate sense, of a solution to the boundary value problem:
+The link between the sequence of zero times of the integrated Brownian motion, the modeling of boundary conditions for Langevin dynamics and trace problems for kinetic equations was previously exploited in \cite{BoJa-11} (see also \cite{BoJa-15} for the multi-dimensional case) in order to show the well-posedness of some Lagrangian Stochastic model related to wall-bounded fluid flows.
+The trace problem related to a simple Langevin model driven by a one-dimensional Brownian diffusion ($L=\sqrt{2}B$) and endowing purely reflective boundary conditions ($p=c=1$) concerns the existence, in an appropriate sense, of a solution to the boundary value problem:

 where $\rho(t)$ represents the probability density function of $(X_t,U_t)$.
 In a rigorous way, the variational formulation of \eqref{eq:FokkerPlanckmd}-\eqref{eq:Maxwellmd} consists in the existence of $\rho$ and the existence of a pair of trace functions $\gamma^{+}(\rho)$ and $\gamma^{-}(\rho)$ defining the value of $\rho(t,0,u)$ along the respective boundary sets